Health and Exercise Physiology

 Introduction to fundamental research and data analysis techniques in public health, health and physical education, and/or exercise physiology under the direction of a faculty member.
 This course can be taken more than once.
-Prerequisite HEP-100 and permission of the faculty supervisor.
+Prerequisite: Permission of the faculty supervisor.
 (Offered spring and fall semesters.)
 Graded S/U. Three investigative hours per week.
 One semester hour.

 Laboratory and/or field experiences under the direction of a faculty member designed to engage students in research and data analysis techniques applied to a specific project.
 This course can be taken more than once.
 Prerequisites: Permission of the faculty supervisor.
 Six investigative hours per week.
 Graded S/U.Two semester hours.

 HEP-446.
 Principles and Foundations of Health Fitness Management

 Standards, and guidelines relevant to health and fitness programs will be examined.
 Emphasis will be placed on identifying the policies and practices that enhance the safety and effectiveness of facilities and programs in allied health, fitness facilities and schools.
 Topics will include American College of Sports Medicine facilities guidelines, American Disabilities Act implications, marketing strategies, risk management assessments and procedures, facility design and development, and operating policies and procedures.
 This is a capstone course which requires a written paper and an oral presentation and fulfills the core capstone requirement for all students.
 Prerequisites: HEP-100 or the permission of the department chair.
 (Offered fall semesters.)
 Three hours per week.
 Four semester hours.